llefaucheur/GRAPH_INTERPRETER/stream_doc/Graph_Doc.md

 ## Graph creation

-CMSIS-Graph makes no hypothesis on the method used to generate the graph binary sequence described [here](#graph-description).
-A program is proposed to translate an ASCII text file to the graph format.
+CMSIS-Graph makes no hypothesis on the method used to generate the graph binary file described [here](#graph-description).
+A program is proposed to translate a file of commands to the graph format.

-The text to binary translation consists in reading the "manifests" files of the processors (the memory map and processors details), of the IO-interface peripheral (data and stream formats, available options for set-up), and of the nanoApps (number of arcs and their characteristics,
+This text to binary translation consists in reading the "manifests" files of the processors (the memory map and processors details), of the IO-interface peripheral (data and stream formats, available options for set-up), and of the nanoApps (number of arcs and their characteristics,